awosoga/awosoga/README.md

 # 👋 Hi, I'm David!

+Content will be periodically added to this page as I procrastinate writing my thesis.

+### Current

 I'm a graduate student at the University of Waterloo and Performance Data Scientist with Canadian Sport Institute Ontario.

-Content will be periodically added to this page as I procrastinate writing my thesis.
+### Previous

+### Projects

+### Papers

+### Presentations

 ### Programming Languages